 Pacifiers come in many different sizes and shapes.
 Generally, a one piece pacifier is preferred to those made up of different components which, rarely, come apart.
 Most newborns have difficulty holding in a pacifier at first, so a little help from Mom or Dad is appreciated if the baby seems to enjoy sucking it.
 Never tie the pacifier around the baby's neck because of the risk of becoming strangled.
 Trying to wean your child from the device may become difficult if not done by one year.

-For babies who are frequent 'spitters,' we recommend trying
+For babies who are frequent 'spitters,' we recommend

 to avoid overloading the stomach.
 Burp the baby every

-feeding.
-Raise the head of the
+other.
+Raise the head

 The baby's first bowel movements are a sticky green-black material called meconium.
 After a few days they become lighter and looser.
 The stools will vary in firmness from well-formed to loose.
-Breast-fed infants have stools typically described as "watery scrambled eggs."
+Breast-fed infants later have stools typically described as "watery scrambled eggs."
 The baby typically may have anywhere from one movement every 3 to 4 days to 6 times a day.
 The color of the stools may be yellow, green, or brown.
 The baby may turn red and fuss with every bowel movement, or may seem totally unaware of them.
 All of the above situations can be normal.

 Constipation is present when the stools resemble hard clay pebbles.
 Mild constipation in a young infant can be helped by giving an ounce or two of clear apple juice or white grape juice.
 Do not use enemas, suppositories, or laxatives in a newborn without a doctor's direction.

 present when the stools contain a great deal of water

-soaks through the diaper.
-If your newborn baby has unusually frequent
+which soaks through the diaper.
+Call us if your newborn

-diarrhea persists beyond a day or so, call us.
+diarrhea persists beyond a day or so.